tectrolabs/epf/README.md

 ## Description

-In Linux, the entropy pool is used as a source of high quality randomness needed for a varioty of security operations.
+In Linux, the entropy pool is used as a source of high quality randomness needed for a variety of security operations.
 The entropy pool is accessed using /dev/random device.
 To avoid entropy pool starvation, it is important to maintain the pool with enough amount of randomness.
-The 'epf' utility will continously whatch the entropy pool and will feed it with highh quality randomness when the entropy level is below the threshold value.
+The 'epf' utility will continuously monitor the entropy pool and will feed it with a high true randomness when the entropy level is below the threshold value.

-The true random byte stream is downloaded from a remote service using SSL and it is additionaly encrypted to ensure high security.
+The true random byte stream is downloaded from a remote service using SSL and it is additionally encrypted to ensure high security.

 ## Getting Started